Status Extinct in the Wild

 Only a few large predators inhabit the arid environment of the scimitar-horned oryx.
 These include spotted hyenas, African wild dogs, cheetahs, golden jackals and vultures who would probably prey on the young and ill.

-The once abundant scimitar-horned oryx (SHO) was assessed as Extinct in the Wild in 2000 and only exists today because of ex-situ breeding.
+The once abundant scimitar-horned oryx (SHO) was assessed as Extinct in the Wild in 2000 and only exists today because it has been kept and bred in captivity.
 Hunting, fragmentation and competition with livestock caused their decline in the wild.
 Large numbers of oryx in captivity have led to a reintroduction of SHO in Chad, where the oryx are now beginning to breed in the wild, and reintroductions to Tunisia, where approximately 250 oryx are distributed across four protected areas.
 The Tunisian reintroductions began in 1985 with 10 SHO from Marwell and Edinburgh Zoo (co-ordinated by ZSL).
 These were released into Bou Hedma National Park.
 In 1999 and 2007 Marwell co-ordinated the release SHO into three more protected areas within their former historic range.
 We now focus on factors that will affect the long term health of these populations.

 The horns of the scimitar-horned oryx are the longest of all the oryx, measuring up to 150cm.
 This is longer than they are tall!

 The light coloured coat helps to reflect and reduce heat.

 They can go for months without water by eating plants with a high water content.

 Scimitar-horned oryx calves are able to run as fast as the adults as early as 20 days old!